EpiStruct/Black-2018/SEIAR_pmMH/README.md

 This code implements the particle marginal Metropolis Hastings algorithm using an alive particle filter and importance sampling, as described in Section 8 of the paper.
 This is coded in C and requires the [GNU Scientific Library](https://www.gnu.org/software/gsl/).

+Since the paper was published, I have improved the code a little bit.
+In particular, I now calculate the log-likelihood contributions using a [LogSumExp trick](https://en.wikipedia.org/wiki/LogSumExp), which makes this much more numerically stable.
+I have also switched to using systematic re-sampling rather than multinomial.
+From the few tests I've done, the performance is now a bit better than what was reported in the paper in Table 1.

 ## compiling

 just run make.